voidwyrm-2/voidwyrm-2/README.md

 <!--* My own [BASIC](https://en.wikipedia.org/wiki/BASIC)-like coding language [basicy](https://github.com/voidwyrm-2/basicy)-->
 <!--* A weird way to actively draw using python turtle, [TurtleSequencer](https://github.com/voidwyrm-2/TS)
 * A tic-tac-toe clone, [ToeTacTic](https://github.com/voidwyrm-2/ToeTacTic)-->
-* a worse version of Brainfuck, Mathf
+* a variant of Brainfrick, Mathf

 **How you can reach me:** You can find me on all the discord servers of the games I've mentioned except Minecraft